sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 I'm assuming you know how client-side prediction works if you're reading this.
 If not, [this video provides a good overview of the topic.](https://www.youtube.com/watch?v=2Xl0oaTKBXo)
 {: .notice--info}

-One core feature of client-side prediction, present in most modern multiplayer games, is _projectile prediction_ (despite the fact that, for some reason, it's _really_ hard to find good resources on this topic, hence why I'm writing this).
+One core feature of client-side prediction, present in most modern multiplayer games, is **projectile prediction**.

 Projectile prediction is the client-side prediction performed when a client fires a projectile (a rocket launcher, a grenade, etc.).
-When the player presses the "_fire_" input, we want to instantly spawn and simulate the projectile for them, to keep the game feeling responsive.
+When the player presses the "fire" input, we want to instantly spawn and simulate the projectile for them, to keep the game feeling responsive.

 For disambiguation, the term "projectile prediction" can also refer to the indicators that appear when players are preparing to throw or shoot something, showing them the trajectory in which their projectile will travel.
 This is a separate, unrelated topic that we aren't covering here.
 {: .notice--info}

-In this series, we'll examine the theory behind projectile prediction, and walk through implementing our own robust projectile system that mitigates latency and improves responsiveness, without sacrificing fairness:
+In this series, we'll examine the theory behind projectile prediction, and break down a highly configurable implementation of projectile prediction that mitigates latency and improves responsiveness, without sacrificing fairness:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/x0ld1QDUcqY?autoplay=1&color=white&controls=0&modestbranding=1&mute=1&rel=0&loop=1&playlist=x0ld1QDUcqY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; fullscreen"  style="position: absolute; top: 0px; left: 0px; width: 100%; height: 100%;"></iframe>
 <br>
 ## Possible Approaches

-Unfortunately, projectile prediction ends up being a lot more complex than predicting simple actions (like ray-tracing a gunshot or triggering a particle effect): projectiles are actual _actors_; they have complex hit detection, physics simulations, and a myriad of potential side effects that can be triggered during their lifespan (like an explosion when landing).
+Unfortunately, projectile prediction ends up being a lot more complex than predicting simple actions (like ray-tracing a gunshot or triggering a particle effect): projectiles are _tangible actors_; they may have complex hit detection, physics simulations, and a myriad of potential side effects that can be triggered during their lifespan (like an explosion when landing).
 If we were to simply spawn the client's version of the projectile instantly, we would quickly discover synchronization issues and visual discrepancies (which we'll see later on).

 Like most things in game development, there's no universal solution to this problem.
 Different games implement client-side prediction in a different way, specifically suited to the needs of the project.
-So before we design and implement our own, let's start by looking at some possible approaches.
+So let's start by looking at some possible approaches.

 ### No Prediction